-The following symptoms may indicate that you are suffering from a TMD:
+The following symptoms may indicate that you are suffering from TMD:

 Any professional dentist or orthodontist, like the ones at Valley Ridge Dental, can determine whether or not these symptoms are related to the TMJ.
 There are other conditions that exhibit these symptoms as well, like sinus problems and toothaches.
-Take care to get your health problems properly diagnosed by an expert.
+Regular checkups with your dentist ensure TMD in Calgary, AB is properly diagnosed by an expert.

 Properly diagnosing your condition is the first step to receiving the proper treatment for your TMJ.
-There isn’t a standardised test to determine TMJ related conditions.
-Behavioural, physical, and psychological factors can even combine to cause TMJ.
+There isn’t a standardized test to determine TMJ related conditions.
+Behavioural, physical, and psychological factors can even combine to cause TMJ near you.

-There are a wide variety of treatments you can discuss with your dentist.
+There are a wide variety of TMJ treatment options you can discuss with your dentist.

 A night guard or splint is a plastic cover that prevents your top and bottom teeth from touching.
-This helps prevent clenching and grinding, especially when you are sleeping.
-A night guard is used when you sleep, a splint is used all the time.
+This helps to avoid clenching and grinding, especially when you are sleeping.
+A night guard is used when you sleep, but a splint is used all the time.

 If your bite is uneven, or the surfaces of your teeth are broken, this may cause pain in your TMJ.
 In these cases, regular dental work can help solve the problem.
 Crowns, bridges, braces, and Invisalign can all help align your teeth properly and fix your bite.

-TMJ Therapy and massages can sometimes instantly alleviate symptoms.
+TMJ therapy near you and massages can sometimes instantly alleviate symptoms.
 The medial pterygoid and masseter muscles are often targeted during a massage.
 These muscles can be stimulated from inside or outside the mouth.

 If you have been experiencing jaw pain or discomfort in your facial muscles, our professional dentists are here to help.
-We offer the latest therapies and treatments for TMJ right here in NW Calgary.
+We offer the latest therapies and treatments for TMJ in NW Calgary.

-You can call us at 403-202-2266 or email at email@example.com for more information on our dental treatments.
-We specialise in orthodontics, Invisalign, restorative dentistry, and so much more.
-Contact us today to schedule an appointment and improve your oral health!
+For more information on TMJ and our dental treatments offered, contact us today to schedule an appointment and improve your oral health!